Pirkey Barber believes having an inclusive environment is essential to our culture and our success.Read More

 Pirkey Barber is committed to encouraging and sustaining a culture of diversity and inclusion where everyone is treated equally and with the utmost dignity and respect.
 Diversity is a core value of our firm and we believe it is imperative to our success.
 We strive to foster an environment that values the contributions of and promotes expanded opportunities for people from a variety of backgrounds.

 Our commitment to diversity includes, but is not limited to, age, race, ethnicity, gender identity, sexual orientation, political affiliation, socio-economic status, veteran status, religious and spiritual beliefs, disability status, and any other characteristics that make an individual unique.
-We focus on both best practices and policies that support the inclusion of people from all backgrounds and to making them feel welcome.
+We focus on both best practices and policies that support the inclusion of people from all backgrounds to make everyone feel welcome.

 It is in our differences and multitude of life experiences, capabilities, perspectives, and talents that make our firm successful.
 Notably, Pirkey Barber created and instituted a Diversity Committee and adopted a Strategic Diversity Management Plan to develop and maintain a more well-rounded and inclusive workplace.